JannesMeyer/chrome-tab-clock/Readme.md

 # Tab Clock #

-Tab Clock is a Google Chrome extension that makes the 'New Tab' page distraction-free by replacing it with a simple, digital clock.
+Tab Clock is an amazing Google Chrome extension that makes the 'New Tab' page distraction-free by replacing it with a simple, digital clock.

 Furthermore, it shows some convenient shortcut links at the bottom of the page.